ckcollab/ckcollab/_posts/2020-11-22-Websockets-and-the-frontend.md

 ---

 There are several techniques to wield the power of WebSockets.
 The method we chose for this project is relatively simple: we use a standard REST API to make changes on the backend, then we send a message through to the WebSocket to indicate what data has changed.
 Furthermore, to make changes, we can call a PATCH/PUT/POST method to the API, and once that resolves, we send a message up to the WebSocket.
 We then forward the message to the other clients that are listening.
 To reiterate, the message dictates what data needs updating.
 So once a client receives a message from it's WebSocket connection, it triggers a GET request to fetch the newly updated data.
 This is not the typical way to set up a WebSocket and has its cons.
 It would be more efficient and responsive for the client to send/receive data straight through the socket's connection instead of pairing it with a REST architecture.
 While we may change this in the future, we were going for simplicity in this initial stage.
-WebSockets are fairly new to the team so having a simple implementation helps new dev's jump on the project and understand it quicker.

 # Let's get to work

 I recently implemented our existing WebSocket for CKC Management into a barebones React Native app.
 Our web app is built with Vue.js, but I'll be going over the React Native implementation.
 We are assuming that you already have a backend running at this point; I will not be covering that.

 This process is relatively straightforward, but I will assume you have a React Native project up and running at this point.
+If you're unsure on how to get started with React Native, you can refer [to this guide](https://itnext.io/set-up-react-native-with-expo-1e63a82d01ac).

 To start, we need to initialize the connection to our WebSocket: